raunaks13/carla-SIGNet/README.md

 `bash run_depth_train.sh config/foobar.cfg` can be used to train depth.

 ### Evaluation

 There are a few changes during evaluation.
 The image files which contained sequences earlier will now contain single images since we only need single image input for depth prediction.

 You will also have to modify the ground truth depth generation based on your dataset.
 SIGNet for KITTI uses velodyne points to generate a sparse depth map for each image (details in paper).
+This may not be the case in your scenario.

 In the end, ground truth depth files are stored as `models/gt_data/gt_depth.npy`.
 This `npy` file would contain a list with the depth maps of all test files in `test_eigen_file.txt`, in the same order.

 `bash run_depth_test_eval.sh config/foobar.cfg` can be used to evaluate depth.